SannaAb/Pseudogenes/README.md

 ### Plotting

-The coverage is plotted using GVIZ by default.
+The coverage is plotted using GVIZ in R.

 ### Known pseudogene annotation